compsocialscience/summer-institute/2026/buenos-aires/apply.md

 # Apply

-**This page is under construction.
+**2026-01-20 - This page is under construction.
 Check back soon for more up-to-date info!**

 ## Eligibility